Don't wait for Canberra! Get 50% of Labor's proposed battery rebate today - no matter who wins.

 Compare that to your current bill, and it’s pretty obvious why over 3 million homes now have solar panels installed on their roof.

-If we assume you are paying 30c per kWh, you can expect to save up to and even over $4,000 from solar energy every year on your power bills with a 10kW solar system if you use all of the solar energy as it is generated.
-For more info on sizing up a solar system to help you save money, click here: Sizing up a solar system
+If we assume you are paying 30c per kWh, you can expect to save up to and even over $4,000 from solar energy every year on your power bills with a 10kW solar system if you use all of the solar energy as it is generated

 With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to save money on their power bills.
 Especially now that solar panel prices in Australia are at an all-time record low.